Acesight Electronic Glasses for Visually Impaired

 Normal every day activities such as watching television, viewing faces and objects, reading/writing, playing cards, or walking around in comfort are examples of things that become difficult when severe vision loss occurs.
 Acesight helps people regain their visual independence so that they can continue enjoying the things they used to do.

-*This information is from an external source (Acesight).
+(i)Source/Reference: Acesight.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.